1. Home

 • Who is impacted?

-EA Technology supports network operators and large C&I customers to safeguard power networks, benefiting end customers, asset owners, communities, and the environment by increasing grid resilience, avoiding outages, and optimizing asset performance and lifespan.
+Electricity network operators, large C&I customers, and society at large are impacted by EA Technology’s grid monitoring and management solutions.
+EA Technology supports customers safeguard electricity networks, benefiting consumers, communities, and the environment by increasing grid resilience, avoiding outages, and optimizing asset performance and lifespan.

 • Contribution

-EA Technology enables electricity grid operators to modernize their infrastructure to support an electrified, renewables-based system.
-EA Technology’s tools enable faster adoption of renewable energy sources, lower frequency of network interruptions/failures and decreased capital expenses and operational costs.
+EA Technology contributes to Summa’s theory of change by empowering grid operators to upgrade their infrastructure for an electrified, low-carbon system.
+EA Technology’s tools facilitate faster connection of renewable energy, reduce network interruptions, and decrease both capital and operational expenses.

 • Risks to impact

-Given the mission-critical nature of EA Technology’s products, any operational issues could have localized adverse impact on the status and reliability of electricity grids.
+Key risks to impact include operational issues related to the mission-critical nature of EA Technology’s products, which could have localized adverse impacts on the status and reliability of electricity grids.

 KPI reporting